 has the rare distinction of being a Grade 1 listed house with a Grade 1 listed park and garden.
 Like most houses, Port Eliot has a front door and about there the similarity ends.
 There are 11 staircases, 15 back doors and 82 chimneys.
 The roof covers half an acre and not once in living memory has it been completely watertight.
 More

-Every summer Port Eliot throws open its gates for the Port Eliot Festival, a four day celebration of music, literature, fashion, food and entertainment across 18 venues and stages.
-Find out more about camping in the parkland, events in the children's area, activities for teens, arts and craft workshops and fun on the river by visiting www.porteliotfestival.com.
-More
+Every summer Port Eliot throws open its gates for the Port Eliot Festival, a four-day celebration of music, literature, fashion, food and entertainment across 18 venues and stages.
+Find out more about camping in the parkland, events in the children's area, activities for teens, arts and craft workshops and fun on the river by visiting www.porteliotfestival.com

 Dogs welcome on leads in the grounds.
 Garden ticket required.

-The gorgeous Long Gallery Tea Room also welcomes dogs and is open for afternoon tea from 1st March to 31st March and then for lunch and afternoon tea, from April to the end of June.
+The gorgeous Long Gallery Tea Room also welcomes dogs and is now open for hot drinks, light lunches and afternoon tea, 9am – 5pm.

 St Germans Priory Church, adjacent to Port Eliot is the finest, oldest historic church in Cornwall. more...